feriforgacs/producthunt-maker-goals-menubar/README.md

 # Run the app on a Heroku
 To run the application on Heroku, follow these instructions: [Deploying Node.js Apps on Heroku](https://devcenter.heroku.com/articles/deploying-nodejs)
 Don't forget to add your environment variables as [Config Vars](https://devcenter.heroku.com/articles/config-vars).
-If your app is successfully running on Heroku, you can change back the URL in your electron/main.js file to the URL of your Heroku instance.
+If your app is successfully running on Heroku, you can change back the URL in your `electron/main.js` file to the URL of your Heroku instance.

 # Build the electron app
 You can build your electron app by running `npm run dist` inside your electron folder.
 Learn more about electron builder [here](https://www.electron.build/).

+# License
+MIT License

+# Contact
+If you have any questions, feel free to get in touch.
+The easiest way is via Twitter [@feriforgacs](https://twitter.com/feriforgacs)

+## TODO
+- update auth flow to use the default browser instead of the electron window
+- ability to load more goals
+- ability to list completed goals